-- 4.23.1 Major Collector: A part of the roadway system serving as a principal network for a through traffic flow.
+- (1) Major collector: A part of the roadway system serving as a principal network for a through traffic flow.
 The routes connect areas of principle traffic generators.
-Roadways classified as Major Collectors shall be as set forth in EXHIBIT 1. - 4.23.2 Minor Collector: A distributor and collector roadway servicing traffic between Major Collectors and Local Roads.
-Roadways classified as Minor Collectors shall be as set forth in EXHIBIT 1.
-In addition, roadways serving as major entrances to residential or commercial developments will be classified as Minor Collectors when the traffic volume is projected to exceed 2000 vehicles per day (VPD) at build out. - 4.23.3 Local Road: Roadway used primarily for direct access to Residential Driveways, Commercial Driveways, or other abutting roads. - 4.23.4 Commercial Driveway: Roadways used for direct access from Local Roads or Collector Roadways to commercial, office, industrial, institutional uses, or multi-family residential projects. - 4.23.5 Residential Driveway: A cleared or improved driveway located on a privately owned parcel or located within a right-of-way or easement with a minimum width required of (60) sixty feet owned by property owners adjoining the driveway.
+Roadways classified as major collectors shall be as set forth in Exhibit 1.
+Exhibit 1 shall be established and may be amended by a resolution of the Nassau County Board of County Commissioners, at a minimum every five (5) years. - (2) Minor collector: A distributor and collector roadway servicing traffic between major collectors and local roads.
+Roadways classified as minor collectors shall be as set forth in Exhibit 1.
+Exhibit 1 shall be established and may be amended by a resolution of the Nassau County Board of County Commissioners, at a minimum every five (5) years.
+In addition, roadways serving as major entrances to residential or commercial developments will be classified as minor collectors when the traffic volume is projected to exceed two thousand (2,000) vehicles per day (VPD) at build out. - (3) Local Road: Roadway used primarily for direct access to residential driveways, commercial driveways, or other abutting roads. - (4) Commercial Driveway: Roadways used for direct access from local roads or collector roadways to commercial, office, industrial, institutional uses, or multi-family residential projects. - (5) Residential Driveway: A cleared or improved driveway located on a privately owned parcel or located within a right-of-way or easement with a minimum width required of sixty (60) feet owned by property owners adjoining the driveway.
 The right-of-way or easement must be recorded.
 A residential driveway located entirely within a single parcel need not be located within an easement.
 A residential driveway does not serve more than three (3) dwelling units and does not extend beyond property lines of those units served.
 Additional dwelling units may be added only by upgrading the driveway to a higher class roadway standard.